 Jack joined Watsi on April 9th, 2013.
-Four years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jack's most recent donation supported Hnin, a determined 5-year-old girl from Burma, to fund surgery to regain mobility and walk more easily.
+Ten months ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jack's most recent donation supported San, a 50-year-old grandmother from Burma, to fund surgery to remove her gallbladder.

 Jack has funded healthcare for 74 patients in 9 countries.